E-commerce

 Single source of truth

-Designate the reference source for official revenue figures.
+Designate the reference source for official revenue.

 Automation